Wall Heath: Village services

 There are two allotments in the village and three public parks located in the village.
 One is accessible from Albion Street and two are accessible from High Street.

 Located in Wall Heath is Holbeche House, which is where the flight of the gunpowder plotters ended.
-The building is now a private care home for the elderly.
+The building is now a private care home for the elderly although it is currently closed.
 There is also a Dudley MBC shelter, The Gables, located in the village.